In This Article

 Emotional divorce is a psychological mechanism some spouses use when they feel the marriage has become a threat to their well-being.
 When divorced emotionally from a spouse, one has separated their emotions from the marriage.

 Most divorces are one-sided.
-Very rarely, will a couple sit down and come to the decision to divorce, together.
-Normally the spouse who has already separated him or herself emotionally from the marriage requests a divorce.
-That spouse has gone through an "emotional divorce" and now plans to be legally from their spouse.
+Very rarely will a couple sit down and come to the decision to divorce together.
+Normally the spouse who has already separated themselves emotionally from the marriage requests a divorce.
+That spouse has gone through an "emotional divorce" and now plans to be legally divorced from their spouse.

 Some spouses struggle for years with feelings of emotional distance before they realize that divorce is the solution.
 These spouses are commonly referred to as a “walk-away spouse.”
 A walk-away spouse may become emotionally detached for a variety of reasons.
 Most commonly detaching emotionally from the marriage and spouse is a mentally assertive way of allowing the spouse to maintain boundaries when they feel they are being hurt or the marriage has become unsafe for them.

 Emotionally divorcing a spouse helps a person maintain a sense of psychological integrity if faced with what they feel is an emotionally demanding situation.
 Basically, emotional divorce comes before legal divorce for some because they’ve felt the need to withdraw and protect themselves from problems in the marriage.

 The spouse who is left to deal with their emotions after the legal divorce is commonly referred to as the “left-behind spouse.”
 No matter which role you find yourself playing, you have to come to grips with the end of your marriage and begin to view yourself as a separate individual and no longer a husband or wife.